About This Guide

 When most people hear “holiness,” their minds jump to religious imagery: monks in robes, stained glass windows, or that one person at church who seems to judge everyone.
 Holiness sounds like a word for the spiritually elite, the perfect, the unreachable.

-But that is not what Scripture teaches.
+But that isn't what Scripture teaches.
 Not even close.

 The Hebrew word for holy is qadosh.
 The Greek word is hagios.
 Both carry the same core meaning: set apart for a specific purpose.

-Holiness is not primarily about perfection.
-It is about purpose.
-It is not about moral flawlessness.
-It is about being dedicated, separated, and consecrated for something greater than yourself.
+Holiness isn't primarily about perfection.
+It's about purpose.
+It's not about moral flawlessness.
+It's about being dedicated, separated, and consecrated for something greater than yourself.

 In the Old Testament, objects were called “holy”: the temple utensils, the ark of the covenant, even the ground where Moses stood before the burning bush.
 These objects were not morally superior.
 They were set apart for God's use.
 They had a specific function in God's story.